ALU-BSE/week-2-la-cool-devs-1/README.md

 Customizing how many items show per page gives control to the user and flexibility to the developer.
 Here's how it's approached in a Django context:

-User-Controlled Dropdown: A dropdown in the UI allows the user to pick between, say, 5, 10, or 20 results per page.
+* **User-Controlled Dropdown**: A dropdown in the UI allows the user to pick between, say, 5, 10, or 20 results per page.
 This value is captured via a GET parameter and passed to Django’s Paginator.

-Responsive Design Consideration: You can vary the default per_page based on screen size—showing more items on large screens and fewer on mobile.
+* **Responsive Design Consideration**: You can vary the default per_page based on screen size showing more items on large screens and fewer on mobile.
 While Django doesn't inherently know the screen size, JavaScript can be used to set a hidden field or redirect accordingly.

-Preference Persistence: You can store the user's choice in a session or cookie.
+* **Preference Persistence**: You can store the user's choice in a session or cookie.
 That way, even if they return later, the interface respects their preferred layout.

-Backed by Logic, Not Guesswork: This isn’t just cosmetic.
+* **Backed by Logic, Not Guesswork**: This isn’t just cosmetic.
 When implemented thoughtfully, it also feeds into your view logic, ensuring performance and UX scale together.

 Making reference to the code base, we implemented a `<select>` dropdown in our template: